 After you are finished making the amendments to your member information.
 SSS will send you an email notification about your member data change request.

 The email contains the transaction number, the date you submit your request, and the type of correction.
-Here is the example of the email:
+Here is an example of the email:

 You have successfully submitted your Member Data Change Request (Simple Corrections) to SSS.
 Please take note of your transaction details below: